sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

  * Same as One-shot campaign "Go"

-## Road of Trials AKA Fun & Games AKA "Search"
+## Chapter 4: Road of Trials AKA Fun & Games AKA "Search"

 The characters have now entered a situation that is not ordinary, not comfortable.
 There is mystery here, unknowns, new people, new territory.